 Sources of unsaturated fat include fruit oils like olive and avocado, seed oils like flax and sunflower, and nut oils like walnut and almond.

 While saturated and unsaturated fats occur naturally in plants and animals, trans fats are created either through excessive heat (e.g. deep frying) or through a process called hydrogenation.
 In the 1950s, scientists believed that saturated fats were the primary cause of heart disease, and people were encouraged to avoid them and only use unsaturated fats.
 But olive oil just doesn’t taste right with fried eggs and toast, and it certainly doesn’t work in cakes and frostings.
 So, people turned to margarine and shortening.
-These “healthy” alternatives made pie crusts flaky, baked goods soft and chewy, and they seemed to never spoil.
+These were considered to be healthier alternatives, and they made pie crusts flaky, baked goods soft and chewy, and they seemed to never spoil.

 Sounds like a win-win, right?
 Well, not exactly.
 Hydrogenation takes an unsaturated fat, breaks its double bonds and adds hydrogen, saturating the carbons.

-The two-dimensional picture of hydrogenated or trans fat (right) might look identical to saturated fat, but in its true, three-dimensional form, it’s like a poorly reconstructed version (below).
+The two-dimensional picture (fig. 1) of hydrogenated or trans fat might look identical to saturated fat, but in its true, three-dimensional form, it’s like a poorly reconstructed version (fig. 2).

 Trans fats harden and clog the arteries, promote inflammation throughout the body, wreak havoc on your digestive system and accelerate the aging process.
 In fact, rather than reducing heart disease, trans fats have increased heart disease and other health issues.